robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 true
 user=> (= 'a 'a)
 true
-; which, like above has to do with the difference between the thing itself ; and what the thing is referencing.
+; which, like above, has to do with the difference between the thing itself ; and what the thing is referencing.
 ; Here is an example of this difference user=> (def blues ["Blind Willie Johnson" "Muddy Waters" "Sister Gertrude Morgan"])